zebzhao/Angular-QueryBuilder/README.md

 #### `queryArrowIcon`

-Used to replace the expand arrow used in collapse/accordion mode of the query builder.
-See example, or demo to see how it's done.
+Directive to replace the expand arrow used in collapse/accordion mode of the query builder.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |